Red River Gorge

 location | kentucky |

-type | singe-pitch sport, trad |
+type | mostly singe-pitch sport, also trad and bouldering |

 rating | 4/5 |